informramiz/SimpleDayPicker/README.md

 ## Theming

 **There are no hardcoded colors**, just like native Android pickers, this picker uses the theme colors you will define in your theme, including text and background colors.
 So you don't have to specify color manually, **the picker will automatically adapt to your app theme**.
-Still, if you prefer, you can specify a theme just any other alert dialog.
+Still, if you prefer, you can specify a theme just like any other alert dialog.

 Following color names in your **app/activity theme** will define the look of this picker.